canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

-@page guides/recipes/playlist-editor Playlist Editor (Advanced)
+@page guides/recipes/playlist-editor Playlist Editor
-@parent guides/recipes
+@parent guides/recipes/advanced

 @description Learn how to use YouTube’s API to search for videos and make a playlist.
 This makes authenticated requests with OAuth2.
 It uses [jQuery++](https://jquerypp.com) for drag/drop events.
 It shows using custom attributes and custom events.
-This guide takes an hour to complete.
+This advanced guide takes an hour to complete.

 @body